 Each year, Monterey Jazz Festival brings together 21 of the most accomplished high school jazz musicians from across the country to form an all-star touring jazz orchestra.
-The Next Generation Jazz Orchestra meets each summer to rehearse with Education Director Paul Contos before embarking on a domestic or international tour that includes performances at several well-known Jazz Festivals.
-The program culminates in a main stage performance in September at the Monterey Jazz Festival with our annual Artist-In-Residence.
+The Next Generation Jazz Orchestra meets each summer to rehearse with Education Director Paul Contos before embarking on a domestic or international tour that includes performances at several well-known jazz festivals.
+The program culminates in a main stage performance in September at the Monterey Jazz Festival with the annual Artist-in-Residence.

 - Play, listen and learn with peers who challenge them